Who we are

 The Scheme is run by the profession, for the profession.
 The Practice Standards Group (PSG) is responsible for the ongoing development of the Scheme and its standards, and comprises representatives from major veterinary organisations.

-The new and improved Practice Standards Scheme provides:
+The Practice Standards Scheme provides:

 - A clear pathway to improvement for all types of practice.